Integrating View Conditions for Image Synthesis: Introduction

 Second, in the pursuit of image editing tasks, despite the presence of textual or visual guidance, numerous intricacies often evade direct control and depend on random seed values.
-For instance, variables such as the precise position and orientation of the synthesis object tend to exhibit a propensity for stochastic occurrence.
+For instance, variables like the precise position and orientation of the synthesis object tend to be stochastic.
 The issue of object position during synthesis can be effectively mitigated through the application of bounding box constraints, as exemplified by GLIGEN~\citep{li2023gligen}, but with bounding box constraints alone, the object's synthesis remains location-specific without specifying its orientation.
 Recently, ControlCom~\citep{zhang2023controlcom}, PHD~\citep{zhang2023paste}, AnyDoor~\citep{chen2023anydoor}, and DreamPaint~\citep{seyfioglu2023dreampaint} have also made significant advancements in consistency and controllability.
-However, without prior reference to the object's corresponding camera view, synthesizing specific object directions remains a persistent challenge even given a bounding box.
+However, without prior reference to the object's corresponding camera viewpoint, synthesizing specific object directions remains a persistent challenge even given a bounding box.

 Third, the resulting synthesis must meet certain quality standards, characterized by harmony in terms of illumination, shading, and logical consistency.
 Concerning illumination and shading, it is vital that the shadow cast by the synthesized object conforms to the prevailing directional cues within the image.
 And the reflections displayed by the synthesized object should harmonize with its intrinsic attributes.
 Furthermore, logical consistency encompasses aspects such as the object's angle, position, and quantity.
 In summary, the synthesized object must be harmoniously integrated with its surroundings, thereby establishing an optimal state of coordination.